Hoover Pavilion Parking Structure

-Vance Brown tapped Clark Pacic to help the team quickly deliver a beautiful, high-performance “archi-structural” parking structure- featuring structural precast concrete elements with high-quality architectural precast finishes.
+Vance Brown teamed with Clark Pacific to help the campus quickly deliver a beautiful, high-performance “archi-structural” parking structure- featuring structural precast concrete elements with high-quality architectural precast finishes.

 The Hoover garage offers over 1,000 parking stalls, including 300 patient/visitor spaces.
 The 8-level structure, with two below grade structures employs a Precast Hybrid Moment Frame system for seismic resistance.
 This proven system is the only structural system available that is designed to self-right structures after seismic events.
 The system, incorporating architectural finishes, is ideal for essential service structures such as hospitals that require immediate re-occupancy after seismic events due to the critical services they provide.
 It is also an inexpensive way for owners to protect their significant building investment.